Biography:

 .FAQ

-1. You appear to have a wide variety of interests?
+2. You appear to have a wide variety of interests?

 Following my graduation, I joined a derivative trading company called Susquehanna and eventually became the CIO of a global derivative trading firm.
 However, in 2013, my passion for art sparked, and it became a preoccupation that consumed my thoughts.
 Around that time, the renowned street artist Banksy did a residency in New York.
 Though my artistic style differs greatly from Banksy's, I believe the buzz surrounding his work propelled me even further into the world of art.
 At that point, I knew I needed to become a full-time artist.
 I have often said that you love what you most often daydream about, and this certainly holds true for me.

-2..
+3..
 You lived through some violent events as a child can you explain hopw they impact your work?

 During my childhood, I lived in two countries that experienced significant conflict.
 In Ethiopia, civil wars erupted after the ousting (and eventual assassination) of Emperor Haile Selassie.
-Though I was too young to recall much, the events we experinced included being stopped at gunpoint with my mother and witnessing a mass killing outside our home involving machine guns.
+Though I was too young to recall much, the events we experienced included being stopped at gunpoint with my mother and witnessing a mass killing outside our home involving machine guns.
 Later, we relocated to Afghanistan, where a coup led to the overthrow of the Afghan government and the assassination of our ambassador and the Afghan president (this was prior to the full-scale Soviet invasion a year later).
 The memories of this event still effect me to this day, including tank battles outside our home, fighter planes flying overhead, and tracer bullets passing through our backyard.
 These experiences have strongly influenced my antiwar stance, which has in turn informed a significant portion of my artwork.

 4..
 You worked on Wall St during 9/11.
 How has that impacted you?